- About the Person-Specific Select Menus Report

 -

-- Top - header information is displayed at the top of a menu.
+- Top of the menu - header information is displayed at the top of a menu.

 -

-Bottom - header information is displayed at the bottom of a menu.
+Bottom of the menu - header information is displayed at the bottom of a menu, as per example below.

 -